Zen Tigers and Strawberry Moments

 Because you cannot change that reality now.
 You cannot choose your options retrospectively!

-There is no point lamenting this kind of reality.
+There is no point lamenting this kind of reality (and especially endlessly!).
 Some realities need to be lamented – such as the death of a significant other person; or the loss of a job; or some such highly significant loss or failure).

 Whatever happened actually did happen, because of all the little steps that had already been taken, by you, other people and the world.